Disney Springs is entering its next era — here’s what’s changing this summer (Update)

 From Coffyns to citrus popcorn, Disney Springs is expanding its snack scene.

 Disney Springs is also introducing several new food offerings this summer.
 Six Ravens, the upcoming concept from the team behind Gideon’s Bakehouse, will specialize in grab-and-go Coffyns, house-made yeast rolls stuffed with savory fillings inspired by Medieval European pastry traditions.
-The menu is also expected to include smashed potatoes served with dipping sauces and local beers developed in partnership with Orlando favorites Sideward Brewing and The Ravenous Pig.
+The menu includes smashed potatoes served with dipping sauces and local beers developed in partnership with Orlando favorites Sideward Brewing and The Ravenous Pig.

 No official opening date has been announced, but all communication has slated Six Ravens to open this summer.